There was a time when layering skincare was simple. You cleansed, you toned, and you moisturised. In the daytime, you added sunscreen on top.

 Powder sunscreens are usually mineral based and won’t clog the pores, making them perfect for those with acne-prone skin.

-Added benefit: You can reapply every couple of hours (as you know you’re supposed to be doing!) without disturbing your makeup.
+An added benefit: You can reapply every couple of hours (as you know you’re supposed to be doing!) without disturbing your makeup.

 RAJESH THOMAS says